-Our industry –the restaurant and hospitality industry – is full of amazing and gifted people and we hire people no other industry will.
-More of the WORKING POOR work here than any place else in the nation.
+Our industry – the restaurant and hospitality industry – is full of amazing and gifted people and hires people no other industry will.
+More of the WORKING POOR work in this industry than any other place in the nation.
 Caring for them means caring for people who are already doing all they can on their own and still not making it.

 1 in 6

-on the restaurant side of the industry are below the official poverty line – DOUBLE any other working population
+restaurant workers are below the official poverty line – DOUBLE any other working population

 make less than economists say is needed just to make ends meet